google/eng-practices/review/emergencies.md

 ## What Is An Emergency? {#what}

-An emergency CL would be a **small** change that: allows a major launch to continue instead of rolling back, fixes a bug significantly affecting users in production, handles a pressing legal issue, closes a major security hole, etc.
+An emergency PR would be a **small** change that: allows a major launch to continue instead of rolling back, fixes a bug significantly affecting users in production, handles a pressing legal issue, closes a major security hole, etc.